Game changing technology for monitoring integrity of steel structures

 The patented FEMM (Ferrx ElectroMagnetic Method) is well suited for such applications with its unique monitoring features.
 FEMM measures directly the stress response in the steel structure caused by the traffic loads, and also the stress due to any resonance vibration.
 Furthermore, it monitors the effect these stresses have on the monitored steel, e.g. changes of residual stresses in welds and material degradation and crack initiation and growth.

 This girder bridge is more than 60 years old.
-FEMM sensors are retrofitted on the lower and upper flange to monitor traffic loads.
-The bridge will in periods be used for the E6 traffic with a high number of heavy vehicles that may exceed the bridge classification.
-For monitoring the highest traffic loads the remanent stress data measured in the lower flange is used.
-The picture on the left shows the sensor on the lower flange.
+FEMM sensors are retrofitted on the lower and upper flanges of the girder to monitor traffic loads.
+The bridge will in periods be used for the E6 traffic with a high number of heavy vehicles that may exceed the bridge classification, which is monitored.
+Data is transmitted to Ferrx daily and provides for near realtime monitoring.
+This installation is also part of an R&D project where SINTEF Ocean has made a digital model of the bridge which, when integrating with the FEMM system, makes a digital twin of the bridge.
+The project is financially supported by Trøndelag’s regional research fund (RFF Trøndelag) which has been decisive for running the project.

 This framework bridge is more than 80 years old.
-Four FEMM sensors are installed on different truss elements for monitoring different types of stress.
-The traffic is heavy and the remanent stress is measured for monitoring the highest vehicle load in a period, and also stresses caused by 10Hz resonance vibration.
+Four FEMM sensors are installed on different truss elements for monitoring different types of stress due to traffic loads.
+The heaviest vehicles are monitoring and reported.
+There is significant 10Hz resonance vibration in the structure caused by the traffic, and the stress related to this is monitored.
 The picture to the right shows one of the sensors.

 Railway stress monitoring